rahilsh/reserver/README.md

 # Reserver

-It is a room reservation application built using spring-boot
+Room reservation application with all the required functionality

 ### Reference Documentation
 For further reference, please consider the following sections: